Marshall vs. North Texas NCAA Football Odds, Plays and Insights | October 15, 2021

 North Texas Stats and Trends

-- The Mean Green have been underdogs by 11 points or more three times this year and covered the spread once.
+- The Mean Green have covered the spread once this year when underdogs by 11 points or more (in three chances).

-- North Texas' games this season have hit the over one time in four opportunities (25%).
+- North Texas' games this year have hit the over one time in four opportunities (25%).

-- The Mean Green put up 22.8 points per game, comparable to the 22.8 the Thundering Herd give up.
+- The Mean Green rack up 22.8 points per game, comparable to the 22.8 the Thundering Herd give up.

-- North Texas is 1-0 against the spread and 1-1 overall when the team puts up more than 22.8 points.
+- When North Texas scores more than 22.8 points, it is 1-0 against the spread and 1-1 overall.

-- When North Texas totals more than 388.7 yards, the team is 1-1 against the spread and 1-2 overall.
+- When North Texas picks up over 388.7 yards, the team is 1-1 against the spread and 1-2 overall.

-- The Mean Green have turned the ball over nine times, two fewer times than the Thundering Herd have forced turnovers (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.